 3.4 Canada will hold the secretariat function for the Management Committee.

-3.5 The Management Committee is to record in writing all items discussed during its meetings and all decisions taken.
+3.5 The Management Committee is to record in writing and share via email all decision taken during its meetings.

 4. PUBLIC COMMUNICATIONS

-4.1 Where possible, public communications and media inquiries arising from the activities undertaken pursuant to this Agreement are to be coordinated by the co-chairpersons.
+4.1 Where possible, public facing and media inquiries arising from the activities undertaken pursuant to this Agreement are to be coordinated by Environment and Climate Change Canada’s Manager of the Wastewater Section and lead Water Security Agency Executive Director.

-4.2 Where one co-chairperson responds to public communications and media inquiries without prior consultation with the other co-chairperson, the responding co-chairperson is to inform the other co-chairperson and other Committee members as soon as possible.
+4.2 Where one party responds to public facing and media inquiries without prior consultation with the other party, the responding party is to inform either the lead WSA Executive Director or ECCC’s Manager of the Wastewater Section and other Committee members as soon as possible.

 5. MEETINGS

-5.1 The Management Committee is to meet a minimum of two times per year to implement this Agreement, or upon the request of one of the Parties, at a place and time mutually agreed to by the co-chairpersons.
+5.1 The Management Committee is to meet a minimum of two times per year to implement this Agreement, or upon the request of one of the Parties, at a place and time mutually agreed upon.

 5.2 The Party who appointed the members to the Management Committee may authorize an alternate to replace a member at Management Committee meetings on an ad hoc basis.